Élisa De Almeida

-Élisa Flore de Almeida (born 11 January 1998) is a French professional footballer who plays as a centre-back or right-back for Première Ligue club Paris Saint-Germain and the France national team.
+Élisa Flore de Almeida (born 11 January 1998) is a French professional footballer who plays as a centre-back or right-back for Women's Super League club Arsenal and the France national team.

 Club career

-De Almeida made her professional debut with FCF Juvisy — now Paris FC — at 18 years old in 2016.
-She played for the team until joining Montpellier in 2019.
+De Almeida is a youth academy graduate of Juvisy.
+She made her professional debut for the club on 10 December 2016 in a 3–0 defeat to Paris Saint-Germain.
+In June 2019, she joined Montpellier.

-On 9 July 2021, Paris Saint-Germain announced the signing of de Almeida on a three-year deal.
+On 9 July 2021, Paris Saint-Germain announced the signing of De Almeida on a three-year deal.
 She scored her first goal for the club on 16 December 2022 in a 2–1 win over Real Madrid.
 On 8 July 2024, she extended her contract with the club until June 2027.

+On 3 September 2026, De Almeida joined Women's Super League club Arsenal.

 International career

-Born in France, de Almeida is of Portuguese descent.
-She is a former French youth international and started playing with Les Bleues at the U17 level.
-De Almeida went on to win the European U19 Championship in 2016.
+Born in France, De Almeida is of Portuguese descent.
+She has represented France at various youth levels and won the 2016 UEFA Women's Under-19 Championship.

-De Almeida was called up to the France squad for the 2023 FIFA Women's World Cup.

 De Almeida made her senior team debut for France on 4 October 2019 in a 4–0 friendly win over Iceland.
+In July 2023, she was included in the squad for the 2023 FIFA Women's World Cup.
 In July 2024, she was named in France's squad for the 2024 Olympics.
+In June 2025, she was named in the squad for the UEFA Women's Euro 2025.